Teaching in higher education in 2015, and beyond, requires a new approach because of changes in the economy and changes in technology.

 While understanding and respecting the individual nature of teaching, Tony talks theory, options, best practices, point-by-point strategies – offering clear, practical, and actionable advice and guidance based on research and best practices.

 Pick one chapter or read them all – you will find a wealth of information at your fingertips.

-Teaching in a Digital Age: Guidelines for Teaching and Learning is available as a free, online open textbook which you can read online, download to your tablet or computer, or print, either in sections or as a whole.
+Teaching in a Digital Age: Guidelines for Teaching and Learning is available as a free, online open textbook.
+The English version is available for reading in the following versions:

 Also available in:

 Dạy học trong kỷ nguyên số, translated by Lê Trung Nghĩa, Development Co-ordination Agency for Environment of Science and Technology (DCA), Ministry of Science and Technology of Vietnam.

 Also available in Vietnamese from BC Open Textbooks as a pdf or editable file

 L’enseignement à l’ère numerique: des balises pour l’ensignement et l’apprentissage, translated by Contact North|Contact Nord (pdf only)